-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Campus Security Department as soon as possible.
-Doing so will ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.
-To report a crime or an emergency on campus, call the Security Department .
-To reach the main campus security using on-campus phone: ext 7545 or using a cell phone: 231-777-0545/231-557-5648.
-At the STC, contact Security at ext 7405 or cell number 231-288-6504.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety-related incidents to the Campus Security Department as soon as possible.
+Doing so will ensure inclusion in the annual crime statistics and aid in providing timely warning notices to the community, when appropriate.
+To report a crime or an emergency on campus, call the Security Department.
+To reach the main campus security using an oncampus phone call 7545 or using a cell phone: 231-777-0545/231-557-5648.
+At the STC, contact Security at 7405 or cell number 231-288-6504.